zriyansh/signoz.io/blog/2022-07-20-redis-monitoring-opentelemetry-signoz.md

 ---
-title: Redis Monitoring with OpenTelemetry and SigNoz
+title: How to Monitor Redis Metrics with OpenTelemetry?
 slug: redis-opentelemetry
-date: 2023-04-04
+date: 2023-17-11
 tags: [Database Monitoring]
 authors: [ankit_anand]
 description: In this post, we will show you how to set up Redis monitoring with SigNoz - an open-source full-stack APM.
 SigNoz captures data using OpenTelemetry, which is becoming the world standard for instrumenting cloud-native applications.
 Apart from capturing metrics from your Redis server, you can also capture logs and traces with OpenTelemetry...
-image: /img/blog/2022/07/redis_monitoring_opentelemetry_signoz.webp
+image: /img/blog/2023/11/opentelemetry-redis-cover-min.jpg
 keywords:
   - redis
   - redis monitoring